 If you are looking to switch to a meat-free lifestyle and adopt a vegetarian or vegan diet plan, listen up.

-So should you hop on the bandwagon and go veg?
+So, should you hop on the bandwagon and go veg?
 More and more Canadians are embracing a plant-based lifestyle, but it may not necessarily be the one-size-fits-all health cure.
-Here, we outline some vegetarianism pros (with a few caveats, of course), so you can make a well-informed decision regarding your lifestyle.
+Here, we outline some vegetarianism pros (with a few caveats, of course), so you can make a well-informed decision regarding your diet and well-being.

 You Might Be Healthier Overall…